Requirements and Forms

 Fill in all the information specified on the form completely.
 Include any attachments needed, such as a wellbore schematic diagram.
 The diagram must include casing intervals and sizes, perforation locations, cement plug depths inside casing, and the location of the cement outside casing.

 Once a conductor has been set, if it is not to be used (as in the case when a permit is cancelled), it must be properly secured or covered at the surface to prevent someone or something from falling into an open conductor.
-The Division must be contacted to provide plugging requirements to minimize the potential for subsurface contamination and hazardous surface conditions.
+DOGGR must be contacted to provide plugging requirements to minimize the potential for subsurface contamination and hazardous surface conditions.

-Special Plugging Requirements
+Special Plugging Requirements: Radioactive Sources

-Plugging Radioactive Sources (CCR section 1722(j)).
-The loss of radioactive materials in a well, with the exception of radioactive tracers used in injection surveys, shall be promptly reported to the Department of Health Services and to the appropriate DOGGR district office.
+Plugging Radioactive Sources (CCR section 1722(j)): The loss of radioactive materials in a well, with the exception of radioactive tracers used in injection surveys, shall be promptly reported to the Department of Health Services and to the appropriate DOGGR district office.